What42Pizza/romver-improvements/README.md

 Second "25" is commented: Major
 Third "123" is commented: Minor](./romvers.png)

+---

-Version numbers are defined as `"PROJECT.MAJOR.MINOR"`, where you increment the:
+Version numbers are defined as `PROJECT.MAJOR.MINOR`, where you increment the:

 1. `PROJECT` segment when you want the version to be considered a new, separate project (e.g. Sdl 2.28 to Sdl 3.0).
 2. `MAJOR` segment when you make breaking changes.